52sketches/52sketches.github.io/_posts/2020-11-19-52-Sketches-Episode-007-KimberlyStarkey.md

 The 52 sketches podcast is a product of 52 scanner, makers of early words that I have daily stream of consciousness writing to clear your mind and unlocking your creativity.

 Rob Head  45:29
-taking us out the latest release from the road pianist quarantine
+taking us out—the latest release from the Rogue Pianist: "Quarantine"